martaw22/FP-Change-Detection-in-Arctic-Lakes/README.md

 Project page: https://cse512-19s.github.io/FP-Change-Detection-in-Arctic-Lakes/

+The code for the project page is located in the /docs folder.

 **Note: Our application deliverable is embedded into our project page by scrolling down past the running instructions.
 Please use Chrome to view this page.**